ibm-cloud-docs/image-templates/import-image.md

 ## Uploading an image to {{site.data.keyword.cos_full_notm}}
 {: #upload-to-ibm-cos}

 When your image is ready, you can upload it to {{site.data.keyword.cos_full_notm}}.
+Make sure to use a bucket with a regional location that also supports importing images.
+(You can import images to the following regions: US-South, US-East, EU-Great Britain, and EU-Germany.)

-In {{site.data.keyword.cos_full_notm}}, navigate to your bucket and click **Add Objects** to [upload](/docs/services/cloud-object-storage/basics/upload.html#uploading-data) the image.
-Use the [Aspera](/docs/services/cloud-object-storage/basics/aspera.html#Aspera-high-speed-transfer) high-speed transfer plug-in for the fastest upload speeds of your image.
+1. In {{site.data.keyword.cos_full_notm}}, navigate to your bucket and click **Add Objects** to [upload](/docs/services/cloud-object-storage/basics/upload.html#uploading-data) the image.
+2. Use the [Aspera](/docs/services/cloud-object-storage/basics/aspera.html#Aspera-high-speed-transfer) high-speed transfer plug-in for the fastest upload speeds of your image.

 You can use COS SDK with Aspera to initiate high-speed transfer within your custom applications when using Java, Python, or NodeJS.
 For more information, see [Using Libraries and SDKs](/docs/services/cloud-object-storage/basics/aspera.html#sdk).
 {: tip}